-Dr. James Ernest McAskill was born in Orford Twp (Chatham-Kent) near Highgate on the 31st of January, 1888 in Chatham-Kent, near Highgate.
-His parents were Peter McAskill and the former Mary Gillis.
-He was the youngest of 8 children and his siblings were; Isabella McAskill, John “Neil” McAskill, John McAskill, Effie McAskill, Colin McAskill, Archer McAskill and Peter McAskill.
+Dr. James Ernest McAskill was born in Orford Twp (Chatham-Kent) near Highgate on the 31st of January, 1888.
+He was the youngest of 8 children born to Peter McAskill and the former Mary Gillis.
+His parents were farmers and his siblings were; Isabella McAskill, John “Neil” McAskill, John McAskill, Effie McAskill, Colin McAskill, Archer McAskill and Peter McAskill.
 Dr. McAskill was raised on a farm in Orford Twp.

 Dr. McAskill married Hannah Edith Stenton on the 3rd of June, 1919 in the community of Mull (Chatham-Kent).
-She was born in Harwich Twp (Chatham-Kent) on the 31st of March, 1887.
+Mrs. McAskill was born in Harwich Twp (Chatham-Kent) on the 31st of March, 1887.
 She was the 4th of 5 children born to William Stenton and the former Jean McColl.
 Her parents were farmers and her siblings were; William “Herman” Stenton, Daniel “Gordon” Stenton, Estella “Stella” Christina Stenton and Lillian Irene Stenton.
 Mrs. McAskill was a school teacher.

 In 1920, Dr. and Mrs. McAskill were living in New York City.
 They eventually settled in Watertown, New York.
-They had a son, James Stuart McAskill born on the 18th of May, 1928.
+Dr. and Mrs. McAskill had a son, James Stuart McAskill born to them on the 18th of May, 1928.

 Dr. McAskill was Chief of The Eye, Ear, Nose and Throat Department of Mercy Hospital in Watertown and he held the same position at The House of The Good Samaritan (now called Samaritan Health).
 He was a member of the Queen’s University Board of Trustee’s and he was a Fellow of the American College of Surgeons.

 Dr. McAskill died on the 6th of October, 1956 in Watertown.
 Mrs. McAskill died in Watertown in December of 1976.
 Dr. and Mrs. McAskill were buried at Brookside Cemetery in Watertown.